New drug could extend lung transplant survival

 Summary

-This early-stage study tests a drug called fostamatinib in 30 adults who have received a lung transplant and developed donor-specific antibodies, which increase the risk of organ rejection.
+This study tests a drug called fostamatinib in 30 adults who have received a lung transplant and developed donor-specific antibodies (DSA), which can lead to organ rejection.
 Participants take the drug or a placebo daily for 8 weeks while continuing standard care.
-The main goal is to see if the drug is safe and tolerable, with a focus on preventing antibody-mediated rejection.
+The goal is to see if the drug is safe and helps prevent rejection.

 Disclaimer Read more